fslev/cucumber-jutils/Readme.md

     where, *scenario.properties*:
     ```
     animal=Rabbit
     ```

-     Reading scenario properties from **.property** files means that the name of the property will actually be the name of the file
+     \- If a scenario property is read from a **.property** file, it means that the name of the property will actually be the name of the file, without the extension:
+     ```
+       Scenario: Test placeholder fill with scenario property file
+         * load scenario property file "placeholders/figure.property"
+         And The string with scenario placeholders "This is a #[figure]"
+         Then Check filled string equals "This is a circle"
+     ```
+     where, *figure.property*:
+     ```
+     circle
+     ```